vilchyyy/VoiceScribe/README.md

 Feel free to make any commits.
 In house assets will be designed and integrated later into the project.

-Now I did a local multiplayer sketch but rewriting animated sprite to state machine.
+Now I made a local multiplayer sketch and currently rewriting animated sprite to state machine.

 Latest working build: vilchy.com/skryba.